Brief Joint SNAP and Medicaid/CHIP Program Eligibility and Participation in 2011

 (916.35 KB)

-More than one-third of all children were eligible for both Supplemental Nutrition Assistance Program (SNAP) and Medicaid/Childrens Health Insurance Program (CHIP) benefits in 2011, the most recent year of data available.
-Far fewer adults were jointly eligible.
-Reasons for the difference include childrens high poverty rates and state eligibility policies.
-However, joint participation rates (the percent of eligibles receiving benefits) suggest that many eligibles were not participating.
-In four out of five of states with available data, less than three-quarters of those jointly eligible (adults and children) were receiving both benefits.
-Efforts to streamline and integrate application systems have the potential to improve program reach to families in need.
+More than one-third of all children were eligible for both Supplemental Nutrition Assistance Program and Medicaid/Children's Health Insurance Program benefits in 2011, the most recent year of data available.
+Far fewer adults were jointly eligible for reasons including childrens' high poverty rates and state eligibility policies.
+However, joint participation rates (the share of eligible people receiving benefits) suggest that many eligibles were not participating.
+In four out of five of states with available data, less than three-quarters of jointly eligible adults and children were receiving both benefits.
+Efforts to streamline and integrate application systems could improve program reach to families in need.

 Tags Low-Income Home Energy Assistance Program (LIHEAP) Welfare and safety net programs Medicaid and the Children’s Health Insurance Program Hunger and food assistance Medicare Supplemental Nutrition Assistance Program (SNAP)